rackerlabs/rackspace-how-to/content/cloud-servers/transfer-files-using-WinSCP.md

 WinSCP is an open-source, free Secure File Transfer Protocol (sftp) and File Transfer Protocol (ftp) client for Microsoft® Windows®.
 You can use WinSCP to securely transfer files between your local Microsoft Windows machine and a remote server.

 This article describes how to download, install, and use WinSCP to transfer files between computers.
-This article also describes how to create files and folders, and set permissions..
+This article also describes how to create files and folders, and set permissions.

 ### Download and install WinSCP

 1. [Download](https://winscp.net/eng/download.php) WinSCP.

-2. Double-click WinSCP to begin the installation process.
+2. Double-click the WinSCP executable to begin the installation process.

-3. Select **Typical** installation or **Custom** installation for the Setup type and click **Next**.
+3. Select **Typical** installation or **Custom** installation for the **Setup** type and click **Next**.

     A custom installation provides the option to select the file's destination, the components to install, and the features within the WinSCP application including: